pruthvirg/Python-Applied-Programming-Lab/README.md

 # Python-Applied-Programming-Lab
-Repo for the course EE2703
+Repo contains the python assignments of the course EE2703.

+## Please refer to the **assignment-report** each assignment directory.